roberttemta/Projects/README.md

-# This directory is for all the projets in preparation of my objectif o20 August 2024.
+# This directory is for all the projets in preparation of my objectif of August.